beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   Allow users to turn the Live captions feature on or off.

 Live captions is an accessibility feature that converts speech from the audio that plays in Microsoft Edge in to text and shows this text in a separate window.
 The entire process happens on the device and no audio or caption text ever leaves the device.

+Note: This feature is not generally available.
+Clients that have the [ExperimentationAndConfigurationServiceControl](#experimentationandconfigurationservicecontrol) policy set to 'FullMode' may receive the feature before broad availability.
+Broad availability will be announced via Microsoft Edge release notes.

 If you enable or don't configure this policy, users can turn this feature on or off at edge://settings/accessibility.